 Many students qualify for more than one benefit.
 You should research each benefit to determine which is best for you.
 Please see Determining Chapter Eligibility for other programs.

 Vietnam Veteran's Survivor Grants are available to children and spouses of Vietnam Veterans who death was attributed to, or caused by, exposure to toxic chemicals during the Vietnam conflict.
 To be eligible, you must be a Missouri resident enrolled full time.
-The maximum award is the full value of your incidental and general fees.
+The maximum award is the full value of your tuition and general fees.
 A separate application from MDHE is required as well as qualifying medical certification from a Department of Veterans Affairs medical authority.

 Wartime Veteran's Survivors Grants are available to children and spouses of Veterans whose deaths or injuries occurred since September 11, 2011 and: